jonreid/OCMockito/README.md

 In the example above, `mockUserDefaultsClass` will go out scope and be destroyed.
 But what if you kept it in the test fixture, as an ivar or a property?
-Due to a bug in XCTest, it won't be implicitly destroyed.
+According to XCTest's design, it won't be implicitly destroyed.
 You need to explicitly set it to nil in `-tearDown`, or the swizzling will bleed over to your other tests, compromising their integrity.

 If you need more control over when the swizzling is undone, call `stopMocking(…)` on the mock class.